git-lfs/git-lfs/docs/api.md

 remote's, Git LFS will not prompt you again to enter the password.

 If the Git remote is using SSH, Git LFS will execute the `git-lfs-authenticate` command.
-It passes the SSH path, the Git LFS operation (upload or download), and the object OID as arguments.
+It passes the SSH path, the Git LFS operation (upload or download).
 A successful result outputs a JSON link object to STDOUT.
 This is applied to any Git LFS API request before git credentials are accessed.

 ```
 # remote: git@github.com:user/repo.git
-$ ssh git@github.com git-lfs-authenticate user/repo.git download {oid}
+$ ssh git@github.com git-lfs-authenticate user/repo.git download
 {
   "header": {
     "Authorization": "Basic ..."